smartinezbragado/concourse-oa/ReadMe.md

 - **Set Up CI/CD Pipeline**: Automate the deployment process using CI/CD tools like GitHub Actions or Jenkins.
 - **Ensure Scalability and Security**: Configure the deployment for scalability and ensure proper security measures are in place for handling API keys and user data.

+### 🤖 Deploy a LLM in-house

+To reduce operational costs and enhance user data security, consider deploying an in-house LLM such as **Llama 3.2** or similar.

+- **Cost Reduction**: Running your own LLM can lower expenses associated with API calls to external services.
+- **Data Privacy**: Keeping the model in-house ensures that sensitive user data does not leave your infrastructure, enhancing privacy and compliance.
+- **Customization**: An in-house model allows for fine-tuning and customizing the LLM to better suit your specific domain or use case.

 ---

-Feel free to reach out if you need further assistance with any of these steps! 🚀
+Feel free to reach out to ```smartinezbragado@gmail.com``` if you need further assistance with any of these steps! 🚀